minnojs/minno-quest/src/js/quest/API.md

 property		| description
 --------------- | ---------------------
-dflt 			| (test; default value: "") The default value for this question. autoSubmit 		| (true or false; default: false) If this property is set to true typing `Enter` while this input is focused will submit the page. minlength 		| (Number) Validation: force at least this number of characters. maxlength		| (Number) Validation: force at most this number of characters.
+dflt 			| (test; default value: "") The default value for this question. inline 			| Show the stem in the same line as the input box (this will make the input box narrower as well). autoSubmit 		| (true or false; default: false) If this property is set to true typing `Enter` while this input is focused will submit the page. minlength 		| (Number) Validation: force at least this number of characters. maxlength		| (Number) Validation: force at most this number of characters.